 If you have any other queries please contact the project team.

-meet at Fluthers Car Park information point.
+Meet at Fluthers Car Park information point.

-meet at the Glen Gates (Louise Carnegie Gates) at the bottom of the High Street, Pittencrieff Park.
+Meet at the Glen Gates (Louise Carnegie Gates) at the bottom of the High Street, Pittencrieff Park.

 Meet at various points:

-meet outside the Kingdom Shopping Centre at Marchmont Gate at the west end.
+Meet outside the Kingdom Shopping Centre at Marchmont Gate at the west end.

 Meet at car park for Community use Inverkeithing High School.